TejushBadal/Hack_22/README.md

 The home page allows you to navigate within different genres of blogs and gives you a quick summary of what each blog entails.

-The user page allows the blog writer to enter information such as their name, current occupation and the university/collge they graudated from
+The user page allows the blog writer to enter information such as their name, current occupation and the university/collge they graudated from.

-The
+The write a blog page, allows you to enter the title of your blog page and write your blog.